When did cross-country skiing become an Olympic sport?

 Squaw Valley 1960

-Favoring younger athletes, the Norwegian cross-country team initially left 1956 Olympian Haakon Brusveen off the roster.
+Favoring younger athletes, the Norwegian cross-country team initially left 1956 Olympian Hakon Brusveen off the roster.
 A public campaign pressured Norwegian officials to add Brusveen to the team, and at the Olympic Games, he won gold in the 15km race.
-Brusveen’s good luck ran out when Finland’s Veikko Hakulinen caught him in the final two kilometers of the relay, beating Norway’s people’s champion by no more than three feet.
+Brusveen’s good luck ran out when Finland’s Veikko Hakulinen caught him over the final two kilometers of the relay, beating Norway’s people’s champion by no more than three feet.

-Soviet cross-country skier and a working seamstress, Maria Gusakova, led a Soviet sweep of the top four places in the women’s 10km.
+Soviet cross-country skier and a working seamstress, Maria Gusakova, led a Soviet sweep of the top-four places in the women’s 10km.
 However, in the relay, an event they were expected to win, the Soviet team took home silver for the second straight Olympic Games.

 Cortina D’Ampezzo 1956